 We caught up with the head of cycling performance at leading cycling training facility Athlete Lab, Tom Shanney, to put together a 100-mile cycling training plan to help you on your way to achieving or improving your 100-mile performance.

-100 Mile Sportive Plan
+100 Mile cycling training Plan

 Consistency and structure are key to a successful plan.
 Following a training plan will help you optimise your time, stay on track and improve all areas of your cycling performance.
-Working around a 4 week structure is a good template to use when building for an event.
-Week 1 is a moderate week to assess your current fitness, power levels and to ease you in to the plan.
+Working around a 4-week structure is a good template to use when building for an event.
+Week 1 is a moderate week to assess your current fitness, power levels and to ease you into the plan.
 Week 2 is a more sustained week, building intensity into your training.
 Week 3 is the hard week and will push you out of your comfort zone just before a 4th week dedicated to recovery and adaptation.

 How to use this training plan:

 The 100-mile training plan -which you can download as a pdf below- sets out a series of training sessions over a 12 week period.
 Each week is rated as “Easy”, “Medium”, “Hard” or “Recovery”, but the training sessions will ask more from you as you progress.
 The training sessions take place either indoors or out on the roads and ask you to focus on your cadence and intensity.